Bernard065/github-commands-/README.md

 > Adds a file or directory to the staging area.
 It prepares the changes for the next commit.
 It adds the specified file pr directory to the index.
 > `git add .`
 > Adds all file and directories.

+# Commit with a message

+> `git commit -m "[commit message]"`
+> Creates a new commit with a message describing the changes made.

+# Pull Changes

+> `git pull`
+> Updates the local repository with changes from the local repository.
+It pulls the changes from remote repository and merges them with the locak changes.

+# Push Changes

+> `git push`
+> Pushes the local changes to the remote repository.
+It updates the remote repository with the cahnges made locally.